 Because of this, those who have certain medical conditions are still able to qualify for life insurance coverage.
 These policies can be either term or permanent – and the death benefit amount can range in amount.

-It is important to note that, due to the added risk that the insurance carrier is taking on with a no medical exam life insurance policy, these plans will typically command a higher amount of premium than a comparable medically underwritten policy.
-However, in some instances, this could provide the only option for obtain the life insurance protection that you need.
+It is important to note that, due to the added risk that the insurance carrier is taking on when approving you for a no exam policy.
+You will have to pay a higher premium because of that risk, and unfortunately for some people that is the only option they’ll have.